-HUNDING'S SAGA - 25: SALT IN THE AIR, Regaining the Eastern Sea
+HUNDING'S SAGA - 25: SALT IN THE AIR, As Hunding Regains The Eastern Sea

-The scent of the Eastern sea means the way home beckons...
+The briny scent of the Eastern sea means the way home beckons...

 Leaving the Dvina for the Gulf of Riga and the Eastern Sea

 A biting question - and Yuri's answer